amrwc/gg-bot/docs/architecture.md

 ### Build container

-Container for building and packaging the Spring Boot application using Gradle.
+Container for building and packaging the application.

 ### Build cache volume

-Volume for storing Gradle build cache.
-By using it, each subsequent build is faster than the initial one, even if the build container is destroyed.
+Volume for storing build cache.
+It speeds up, each subsequent build, even if the build container has been destroyed.

 ### Main container

-Container for running the Spring Boot application.
+Container for running the application.
 It's enclosed in a Docker network along with the database container.

 ### Database container

-Container running the PostgreSQL server.
+Container running the relational database server.

 [javacord]: https://github.com/Javacord/Javacord